arun-kr-reddy/notes/computer_architecture.md

   - fine-grained multithreading: do something else
   - predicated execution: eliminate control-flow instructions
   - multipath execution: fetch from both possible paths, need to know the addresses of both possible paths
-- **branch problem:** control flow instructions are frequent and next fetch address after a control-flow instruction is not determined after `N` cycles (branch resolution latency) in a pipelined processor, if we are fetching `W` instructions per cycle then branch prediction leads to `N × W` wasted instruction slots
+- **branch problem:** control flow instructions are frequent and next fetch address after a control-flow instruction is not determined after `N` cycles (branch resolution latency) in a pipelined processor, if we are fetching `W` instructions per cycle then branch prediction leads to `N x W` wasted instruction slots
   ![](media/computer_architecture/branch_prediction.png)
 - branch misprediction penalty: number of instructions flushed in case of misprediction
   ![](./media/computer_architecture/branch_misprediction_penalty.png)